Sunday, June 28, 2020

 5. Avoid apathy.

 Apathy is sneaky and creeping problem as it usually develops slowly, almost imperceptibly.
 A good example of apathy is found in Revelation 3:15-16.
 Listen to our Lord as He rebukes these people, "I know your deeds, that you are neither cold nor hot; I wish that you were cold or hot.
 So because you are lukewarm, and neither hot nor cold, I will spit you out of my mouth."
 Apathy always sets in when we quit growing as a Christian, when we start taking our Christianity, our relationship with the Lord, for granted.
 These people did not intend to grow apathetic, but they did not guard their heart, and they did not continue to grow.
 In II Peter 1 there is a list of seven spiritual qualities.
-The exhortation Peter gives here is that we we are to continually apply diligence to keep these qualities supplied in our faith, and if these qualities are ours and are increasing, then we will continue to be fruitful and useful.
+The exhortation Peter gives here is that we we are to continually apply diligence in order keep these qualities supplied in our faith, and if these qualities are ours and are increasing, then we will continue to be fruitful and useful.
 There is an old axiom that the minute you quit growing you start dying.
 Apathy is a slow death, and it renders you useless and unfruitful.

 Friends, let us press on together to finish well!
 Will it involve work until the end?
 Yes.
 Will it require self-sacrifice?
 Yes.
 Will it take time and thought and care and effort?
 Yes, of course.
 But it will be worth it, because the Lord is worth it.
 After all, it is the Lord Jesus Christ whom we serve.
 I am reminded of the statement made to Daniel in the book that bears his name.
 It came toward the end of his life, when he was already an old man and after spending the night in the lions den, the king called out to him in Daniel 6:20, "Daniel, servant of the living God, has your God, whom you constantly serve, been able to deliver you from the lions?
 Here is Daniel, in at least his seventies, not only serving the Lord, but being known for serving the Lord.